September 19, 2025

 Missing the Research Magic

-Real moodboarding isn't just about pretty layouts - it's about discovery and research.
+Real moodboarding isn't just about pretty layouts.
+It's about discovery and research.
 You need to gather inspiration from across the web, organize it intelligently, and spot patterns and connections.

-Canva gives you... folders.
+Canva gives you folders.
 Basic folders.
 No AI help, no smart discovery, no way to research without constantly switching between browser tabs.

 That's where the newer alternatives really shine.